-listed, and the amounts shown are based upon a theoretical triggering event and assume, for illustrative purposes, that: (i) the triggering event took place on December 31, 2021 and are based on the \$27.44 per share closing market price of the Common Stock on December 31, 2021, which was the last business day of 2021; and (ii) the triggering event resulted in the immediate vesting of all unvested long-term incentives, as applicable.
-Whether the outstanding awards would actually vest or not in connection with a change- in-control will be determined by the nature of the transaction and the determination by the Compensation Committee.
-For purposes of this table, it is assumed that the awards are not assumed, continued or substituted for in connection with a change-in-control transaction and that, as a result, the Compensation Committee determines that such awards shall vest in full.
+The table below quantifies the potential payments and benefits that would be provided to each NEO currently employed by the Company under the termination or change-in-control circumstance listed, and the amounts shown are based upon a theoretical triggering event and assume, for illustrative purposes, that: (i) the triggering event took place on December 31, 2024 and are based on the \$7.86 per share closing market price of the Common Stock on December 31, 2024; and (ii) the triggering event resulted in the immediate vesting of all unvested long-term incentives, as applicable.
+Whether the outstanding awards would actually vest or not in connection with a change-in-control will be determined by the nature of the transaction and the determination by the Compensation Committee.
+For purposes of this table, it is assumed that the awards are not assumed, continued or substituted for in connection with a change-in-control transaction and that, as a result, the Compensation Committee determines that such awards would vest in full.
 The actual amounts to be paid to any NEO in the event of his termination or a change-in-control, and the timing of such payments, and the value of any equity award acceleration benefits can only be determined at the time of, and under the circumstances of, an actual triggering event and in accordance with applicable law then in effect and reasonable interpretations thereof.
 The table does not include the value of any benefits to the extent they do not discriminate in scope, terms or operation, in favor of the NEOs and that are available generally to all salaried employees.